AimiliosHadjiliasis/Procedural-Cave-Generation-Application/README.md

 ***Project***
 -----------------------
 This is an application that generates procedurally caves with a GUI that is presenting the seed the width and the height of the map that is created.
-This application is a part of my research project on How Procedural Content Generation is used, for my Bachelors thesis project.

 ***Idea***
 ------------------------